briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ### Code Repo Organization

 One minor improvement would be to move the `terraform` directory out of the `django-step-by-step` monorepo into a dedicated repo.
 We may also want to move GitHub Actions for creating, updating and destroying environments to this new repo.
-For early stage development, using a single repository that stores both application code and Terraform configuration works, but it would be better keep these separate at the repository level as the project grows.
-One reason for this is that we don't want lots of small commits to `*.tfvars` files to pollute the commit history of our main Django application.
+For early stage development, using a single repository that stores both application code and Terraform configuration works, but it would be better to keep these separate at the repository level as the project grows.

 ### Multiple AWS Accounts

-Everything shown here uses a single AWS account for everything: ECR images, Terraform remote state storage, all shared resource environments and all ad hoc environments.
-For a demonstration of this workflow one account keeps things simple, but in practice it would be beneficial to use multiple AWS accounts for different purposes.
+Everything shown here uses a single AWS account: ECR images, Terraform remote state storage, all shared resource environments and all ad hoc environments.
+Using one account keeps things simple for a demonstration of this workflow, but in practice it would be beneficial to use multiple AWS accounts for different purposes.
 This would also involve more carefully planned IAM roles for cross-account resource access.

 ### Modules for stable environments to be used for long-lived pre-production and production environments